ssarkisy/Delta-Theory/Delta Theory/00 - Translation Layer/00.0 - Reality Virtualization/00.0.0 - Virtual Substrate — Kernel Primitives/00.0.0.2 - Structural Primitives/Delta.md

 ---

-## Cross-domain examples
+## Domain Mapping

+- Physics: symmetry break or fluctuation that seeds a new phase/path
+- Chemistry: a reactive site encounters a compatible partner (activation begins)
+- Biology: a novel stimulus triggers a signaling pathway
-- Human interactions / society: first “hello” or unexpected message
+- Social: first “hello” or unexpected message
-- Money / economy: noticing a cheaper price elsewhere
+- Economy: noticing a cheaper price elsewhere
+- Politics: a new agenda item disrupts status quo alignment
+- Networks: a configuration change introduces a new route/peer
 - Cognition: a surprising sound grabs attention

 ---